The Power of Free: Your Fitness Studio’s Best Offer

 Here’s an example of what that looks like:

-When people click the ad, they’re taken to a landing page where they can enter their name, email address, and phone number to redeem the offer.
-After they fill out the form, they’re considered a lead, and the studio owners get an alert so that they can follow up.
-The potential client sees a thank you page and receives an auto-response email.
+When people click the ad, they’re taken to a landing page.
+On that landing page, they can enter their name, email address, and phone number to redeem the offer.
+After they fill out the form, they’re considered a lead, and the studio owners get an alert so they can follow up.
+The potential member sees a thank you page and receives an auto-response email.

-There’s a lot that goes into a campaign, but the main component is the free week offer that’s promoted through a Facebook ad.
+There’s a lot more that goes into each campaign, but those are the main components of a free week offer promoted through a Facebook ad.

 As you can tell, we’re big believers in the free week offer.
 We’ve seen it get tons of leads and paying members for countless studios, and we’re confident it’ll do the same for you.